finbox-in/device-connect-ios-sdk/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Version number updated
 - [ ] Build is successful
 - [ ] Changes do not negatively impact performance
-- [ ] New code follows Google Java/Kotlin Style guidelines
+- [ ] New code follows Google Swift Style guidelines
 - [ ] Performed a self-review of my code
 - [ ] Removed any logs added in debug mode
 - [ ] Commented my code, particularly in hard-to-understand areas